 Basic Rooms: Cedar, Blue Heron, and Maple

-Our basic rooms have two twin-sized beds.
+Our basic rooms have a either a queen bed, two twin beds or a queen and a twin bed.
 A limited number of queen-sized beds are available.
 Bathrooms are shared by two rooms.

 Dormitory Rooms: Elm and Kaufmann

-Our dormitory rooms have bunk beds and shared bathrooms.
+Our dormitory rooms have either two twins or a bunk and a twin, and shared bathrooms.

 It is not upon you to finish the work, but neither are you free to desist from it.